Formula One: Ferrari meltdown gifts Mercedes one-two in Russia | DW | 29.09.2019

 "We talked about a strategy to get past Lewis and I had a good start.
 I was in third and Charles was first - we raced and I think that's what we did until the pit stop when obviously I lost the lead and then the car broke down."

-The remainder of the race was a routine one for Hamilton, who had the security of his Mercedes teammate behind him as he cruised to his ninth victory of the season, and made a significant stride towards winning the world title for a sixth time.
+The remainder of the race was a routine one for Hamilton.
+With the security of his Mercedes teammate behind him, the Briton cruised to his ninth victory of the season, and made a significant stride towards winning the world title for a sixth time.

 "It's just incredible to have this result today, considering how quick Ferrari were off the start.
 Just keeping up with them was an incredibly hard task," said Hamilton, whose last victory before Sunday was in Hungary in August.